About Health Enterprise Management

 , Health Enterprise Management is designed for students interested in becoming well-rounded strategic leaders in the healthcare sector.

 Health Enterprise Management offers students the flexibility to tailor their curriculum to their career goals.
-The healthcare major requires one core course and three additional courses of your choosing to be taken at any point during your MBA program.
 The flexible curriculum allows students to supplement coursework with other academic interests such as finance, marketing, or strategy.
 Students at all levels of prior health sector experience are welcome.

 ), and medical innovation (HEMA-915